STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_pytorch/README.md

 - Resample data from 100 Hz to 26 Hz using Fourier method.
 - Segment CSV logs into multiple logs of 1 minute each.
 - Balance dataset by keeping the same number of logs for each class.
-- Convert logs to the MEMS Studio CSV format.
+- Convert logs to MEMS Studio's CSV format.

 In addition to the data from the PAMAP2 dataset, a log with the device stationary in different orientations has been collected to make the model more robust.